kwohyuno/devops_docker_hw/README.md

-#Made Dockerfile in Backend
+#Made Dockerfile in Backend <br>
-#Made Dockerfile in Frontend
+#Made Dockerfile in Frontend <br>
-#Made docker-compose file in root directory
+#Made docker-compose file in root directory <br>
-#Now you can build and run the containers with the command "docker-compose up --build -d"
+#Now you can build and run the containers with the command "docker-compose up --build -d" <br>